 - Dr Philip Marren, Philip is a fluvial geomorphologist with research interests in floods, floodplains and river management across four continents

 - Md.
 Abdullah Al Baky.
 Md.
 Abdullah Al Baky’s research examines the development of avulsion channels in the Murray River floodplain, and the way in which river planform change drives the deposits across the floodplain.
-Supervisors: Dr Ian Rutherfurd, Dr Philip Marren.
+Supervisors: Associate Professor Ian Rutherfurd and Dr Philip Marren.

 - Ellen Corrick.
 Ellen's research explores the precise timing and phasing of rapid climate changes that occurred during the Last Glacial period, based on evidence from speleothem palaeoclimate records.
-Supervisors: A/Prof Russell Drysdale and Dr John Hellstrom.
+Supervisors: Associate Professor Russell Drysdale and Dr John Hellstrom.

 - Bronwyn Dixon.
 Bronwyn's research focuses on reconstructing multi-decadal rainfall variability in southeast Australia over the past 2000 years, from the perspective of cave desposits and other palaeoclimate archives.
 Supervisors: Associate Professor Russell Drysdale and Dr Jon Tyler.